Table of Contents

 simulated CM or LM AGC is running, it saves a snapshot of its

 simulated core memory periodically.
-Nominally, these
+Nominally, these "core

-core-dump files are named "CM.core" or "LM.core", depending on
+files are named "CM.core" or "LM.core", depending on whether it is a

-whether it is a CM or an LM simulation being run.
-One of the
+CM or an LM simulation being run.
+One of the items under the

-up, and then resume the simulation later with those settings.
+resume the simulation later with those settings.

 The difficulty, of course, is that after you had resumed the